cchamilt/WindowsMelodyRecovery/README.md

 This will restore the Windows Configuration from One Drive.
 If the machine name directory is not found for individual restore scripts, it will use the shared folder.

-## Update the Windows Configuration
+## Package Updates through Windows Configuration

 With admin privileges, run the following command to update the Windows Configuration.